What can EOU’s Disability Services Office do for me?

 Extended Testing Time

 Instructors will receive an e-mail stating the eligibility for extended testing, assignment times, or any accommodation that could affect the classroom.
-You will need to notify the instructor if extended testing time is needed.
+You will need to notify the instructor each time you decide to use your extended testing time.
 The DSO has a distraction-free testing space available.
 Please schedule your test 2-3 days in advance; this will be given at the same time as the classroom exam.
 If an alternate time is needed due to class conflict, you will need to get approval from your instructor.

-If you qualify for this accommodation, you will be provided with notes through your Blackboard account.
-The note-taker scans and posts their notes, daily after class, to a Blackboard group that is available to the note taker and you.
-You may not be the only person receiving notes for your class, so please do not delete them from Blackboard.
+If you qualify for this accommodation, you will be provided with notes through Google Drive.
+The note-taker scans and posts their notes, daily after class, to a folder in Google Drive that is available to the note taker and all students that are eligible for notes in that class.
+You may not be the only person receiving notes for your class, so please do not delete them from the folder.

 Tutors and study partners are students that work individually with the you to help keep you on track in class, up-to-date on homework, and to study for exams.
 Tutors are students who have previously taken the class and received a “B” or better in it.
 Study partners are students who are currently in the class and have a GPA of 3.0 or higher.
 Once a tutor or study partner has been hired to work with you, the DSO will send you an e-mail with their contact information so that you can get together with them.